jaericho/jaericho.github.io/_posts/2020-08-28-Big-Bang-Theory-Recut.md

 Initially, I wanted to deal only with Leonard and Penny's relationship, but the show wouldn't make any sense if I cut all the Sheldon/Amy or Howard/Bernadette episodes, so I decided to keep just the important relationship and character growth episodes for all the characters.
 (And the episodes with Zach.
 He was hilarious.)

-I'll have to re-watch the series for a third time after I complete this list, so I may be completely sick of the show by the third time through.

-**Bold** are required. *Italics* are a maybe.

 After watching the series all the way though here are my conclusions:

 * 137 of 281 episodes are required.
 (49%)